Soulbind-Protocol/sdk/README.md

 validateClaimedToken(eventId, address, bound?): Promise<[ApiResponse](#apiresponse)<boolean\>>

-Validate if a unique code has rights to claim a token.
+Validate that an address has claimed a token.

 ```js
 const eventId = 'EventIdHere';